umccr/RNA-seq-analysis/bam/qc/QC-bams.md

 98.5% of the total reads are mapped (which explains why the difference of size after removing unmapped reads is negligible).

-Running `samtools flagstats` on kallisto ba, produces the following output.
+Running `samtools flagstats` on kallisto bam, produces the following output.

 ```
 49077810 + 0 in total (QC-passed reads + QC-failed reads)